Does your car start fine as you switch the ignition on, but throttles and stalls when put in drive or reverse?

 How much does it cost?

-Fixing transmission leakages
+Fixing transmission leaks

 Pan gaskets are relatively inexpensive items and can be found at any local mechanic, or online.
 Buying a pan gasket can set you back between $20 to $45, depending on the type of pan gasket, its quality, and the brand.